Asian man sprayed with fire extinguisher in shocking racist attack at Indian restaurant

 The victim, who had already been pelted with food by a group during the sickening incident, remained "passive" while vile insults were hurled at him.

-At Newcastle Crown Court businessman David Heslop, who runs a property company, admitted a racially aggravated public order offence in relation to what happened at the Indian Brasserie Restaurant in South Shields on April 22, 2018.
+At Newcastle Crown Court businessman David Heslop, who runs a property company, admitted a racially aggravated public order offence in relation to what happened at a South Tyneside restaurant on April 22, 2018.

 The 36-year-old, who denied being racist, has a previous conviction for a racially aggravated public order offence from 2007 on his record, as well as offences of assault and being drunk on a plane.